BrunoVernay/VM-images-packer/Readme.md

 I deal with 2 proxy:
 - a corporate proxy (ex: zScaler) to access Internet
 - a local proxy (Squid) to speed-up repetitives downloads during the install only!

+If you don't need them, it is easy to change the kickstart file to link to non-proxied sources.

 #### Corporate Proxy